 Too often, security is treated as an afterthought, addressing issues only when the code reaches production.
 Shifting security left means incorporating it during the design and development phases, reducing both remediation costs and potential exposure.
 Key strategies include:

-- Static Application Security Testing (SAST): Tools like GitHub CodeQL, Semgrep, or open-source options can scan code for vulnerabilities during the build process.
-By integrating SAST into your continuous integration (CI) pipeline, issues are flagged before they ever reach production.
+- Static Application Security Testing (SAST): Tools such as GitHub CodeQL, Semgrep, or SonarQube can scan code for known vulnerabilities and security flaws during the build phase.

 - Dynamic Application Security Testing (DAST): Complement SAST with DAST in staging environments to detect runtime vulnerabilities and misconfigurations.
 Automated test suites can simulate potential attacks to validate security controls.

-Integrating security early in the Software Development Life Cycle not only helps catch issues early but also fosters collaborative responsibility among developers, making security an embedded part of the development life cycle.
+Integrating security early in the Software Development Life Cycle (SDLC) helps teams catch issues sooner, reduce remediation costs, and foster collaborative responsibility among developers.

 3. Adopt Secure Coding Practices and Peer Reviews